bw-math/bw-math/docs/source/projects/01_GRAPHING.rst

 ============

 1. Create a folder named `LASTNAME_FIRSTNAME_project_one`, replacing `LASTNAME` and `FIRSTNAME` with your last name and first name, respectively.
-2. Download the *csv* dataset below and place it in the new folder you created in step 1.
+2. Download the *csv* dataset :ref:`below <project_one_dataset>` and place it in the new folder you created in step 1.
 3. In the same folder, create a Microsoft Word *docx* document named `project_one.docx`.
 4. In the same folder, create a Python *py* script named `project_one.py`
-5. Read the :ref:`project_two_project` section.
+5. Read the :ref:`project_one_project` section.
-6. Perform the indicated analysis in the :ref:`project_two_project` section in the *.csv* spreadsheet file.
+6. Perform the indicated analysis in the :ref:`project_one_project` section in the *.csv* spreadsheet file.
 Save all of your results.
-7. Answer the indicated questions in the :ref:`project_two_project` section in the *.docx* document file.
+7. Answer the indicated questions in the :ref:`project_one_project` section in the *.docx* document file.
-8. When you are done, upload both files using the following link: TODO
+8. When you are done, zip your folder and all its contents in a file named `LASTNAME_FIRSTNAME_project_one.zip`
+9. Upload the zip file here: TODO

 .. _project_one_background: